YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should match before you send documents?

-Before sending sensitive information, match five items.
+Before sending anything sensitive, match five things first.
 The official contact route should match the clinic.
 The doctor name should match the clinic’s public identity.
 The proposed treatment should match the reason for contacting the clinic.
-The person asking for documents should explain why those documents are needed.
+The person asking for documents should explain why they are needed.
 The medical plan should be connected to photos, donor quality, hairline design, or health history, not only to a booking date.
+For the document side of that check, hair transplant documents should have a clear purpose before private details are sent.

 Coordinator messages are not a substitute for consent